RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 One of the best ways to learn something like mixing and mastering is simply to do it.
 Reading books and watching videos about mixing and mastering are helpful, and I do it all the time.

-However, without physically doing the work and hearing what happens when you implement the different effects and techniques you learn about, you won’t ever truly learn how to mix and master.
+However, without physically doing the work and hearing what happens when you implement the different effects and techniques you learn about, you won’t ever truly learn.

 Yes and no. Once you get the hang of mixing and mastering, adding tools like EQ and reverb can be relatively simple, especially if you work in a very intuitive and user-friendly DAW like Ableton, where everything is clearly labeled and can be employed with one click.

 However, doing it and doing it well are two different things.
 As the saying goes, simple but not easy.
 That is not to say that mixing and mastering are necessarily simple.
-In fact, knowing when and when not to adjust the audio and add effects can take years of dedicated practice to master.
+In fact, knowing when and when not to adjust the audio and add effects can take years of dedicated practice.

-Learning to mix and master might be easy, but learning to do it very well can be quite challenging.
+Learning the process of mixing and mastering might be easy, but learning to do it very well can be quite challenging.

 Many beginners will tend to over-mix a given track or song, meaning they put too many effects and change too many things about the audio that it no longer sounds good.